HUMAN RESOURCES AND MANAGEMENT RESEARCH STAFF

 Fair play: Doing right by employees ultimately pays off, according to Isik Zeytinoglu

-April 17, 2018 | Hamilton
+April 17, 2018 ·

-Contributed by Sonia Verma, Manager, Strategic Communications
+Contributed by: Sonia Verma, Manager, Strategic Communications

 Isik Zeytinoglu’s research shows that being supportive of workers makes them healthier, more productive, and more likely to stick around.
 In recent years, she has studied the challenges personal support workers (PSWs) face on the job and how to create a healthier work environment for them.